Shire Haven History

-On December 23rd of 2017, my husband said good-bye to his best friend of 16+ years.
+On December 23rd of 2017, my husband said "good-bye" to his best friend of 16+ years.
 I said good-bye to the sweetest soul that taught me to love and understand the breed.
 Colton (Colt) Bell passed just 3 months shy of his 17th Birthday.

-Colton’s passing left a huge void in our family, especially in our beautiful Jeszie “Marie Laveau” (JJ) whom he had raised since she was 8 weeks old.
-We began to search for another--not to take his place, but to help heal our broken hearts.
+Colt’s passing left a huge void in our family, especially in our beautiful Jeszie “Marie Laveau” (JJ) whom Colt had raised since she was 8 weeks old.
+His passing and the events that followed fueled my passion for senior “pit bulls."

 So, for us and for JJ, we began to search for another pitty companion, not to replace Colt, but to help heal our broken hearts.

 For months we searched, seeing post after post of “pitties” needing to be rehomed.
 We discovered shelters euthanizing them because of “space."
 My first time in an animal shelter was on June 2nd of 2018.
 I was sickened to see kennels full of “pits” and “pit mixes.”

 On June 26, 2018, our hearts and home were finally full when we adopted our Curtis Loew.
 I even rescued our 3rd family member that would have been euthanized because “he had been there too long.”
 So we welcomed Henry “Amos Moses” on August 30th.

 I never knew this world existed.
 So after my own experience, I began to sponsor animals needing rescue, volunteering to transport for rescues, and donating whatever was needed for these precious creatures.

 I volunteered anywhere or anyhow I could.
 I became a member and the treasurer of an advocacy group, Stop Pound Seizure, that was instrumental in exposing a local animal shelter and a university that was practicing “Pound Seizure."